muratk5n/thirdwave/en/README.md

 Language is not a good indicator for cultural similarity; Asia Minor speaks Turkish but it is not Turkic.
 US and UK speak English but are different.
-Ukranians are like Russians.
+Ukranians are culturally similar to Russians.

 "Can Russians understand Ukrainian?..
 No, despite all the claims that Russians and Ukrainians are Slavic brothers, Russians won't understand